loonwerks/CASE/TA5/tool-assessment-4/cakeml/attestation-gate/readme.md

 <!--SeL4_start--><!--SeL4_end-->

 ### HAMR Configuration: SeL4

+**NOTE:** you must run [compile-cakeml.cmd](aadl/cakeml/compile-cakeml.cmd) before running HAMR Codegen.
+Refer to the next section for more detail

 <!--hamr-configuration-sel4_start-->
 To run HAMR Codegen, select [this](aadl/SysContext.aadl#L89) system implementation in FMIDE's outline view and then click the HAMR button in the toolbar.
 Use the following values in the dialog box that opens up (_&lt;example-dir&gt;_ is the directory that contains this readme file)